 With Josh’s help we plan to make pottery one of our major specialties here at the Icehouse along with Gourd Art and Quilting, with pottery exhibitions and perhaps even a Pottery Festival each Spring.

 Tommy Fletcher, former Heath High School art teacher, has won several major awards for his work throughout the region in recent years.
 He will be teaching a life-drawing class here in May.
-This will be taught in two sessions; we’ve tentatively scheduled these for Thursday evening, May 11 and then Saturday, May 13.
-The dates and times will be updated on the website; Tommy is a new grandfather and he is splitting his time up between classrooms and the new grandbaby so the dates may slip a little.
+This will be taught in two sessions; Thursday evening, May 11 from 6 until 9pm and then Saturday, May 13 from 10am until 1pm.
 There will be a live model for the classes and charcoal skills will be emphasized.
 The model will be discretely clothed but we ask that participants be over the age of 18.

 Marie Dolchan will be offering another pastel drawing class in late Spring.
 She is well known at the Gallery for her exhibit last year and she is a frequent exhibitor in our annual Impressions show.
 Date to be announced.